 I visited this epically beautiful Gothic Cathedral during the day and then again in the early evening, and literally walked right in.
 My second visit was with my husband, and we happened to arrive just as a short mass was beginning.
 The choir singing, the flickering candles….Glory to The New Born King!

 There’s an amazing creche to the left of the alter you must see.
 Set in the south of France, the townsfolk are butchers and bakers, and laundry ladies.
 Many figures are animated.
 Totally charming!

-In this post I advised you to wear stretchy pants when you visit Paris.
+I advised you in prior Blog Posts about Paris to wear stretchy pants when you visit Paris.
 Chocolate shops count as a restaurant to me!
-And the whimsy and creativity of the designs are swoon-worthy.
+And the whimsy and creativity of the designs made of chocolate are swoon-worthy.
 I really wanted to bring home almost one of everything I saw.
 And then I would have to start blogging about weight loss plans.
 So I didn’t.
 But I wanted to.

 As I said, we were a wee bit early for full-on Christmas.
 But by our last day, I was able to experience two Christmas Markets: One by the Centre Pompidou and the other in front of the Abbey Saint-Germain-des Pres.
 Both were cute, and offered tasty treats to eat and drink, as well as souvenir items.

-I wouldn’t skip the Christmas Markets in Germany or Belgium or Switzerland for these small neighborhood markets, but if you are in Paris during Christmas, a stroll through one or two is bound to leave you feeling merry!
+I wouldn’t skip the Christmas Markets in Germany or Belgium or Switzerland for these small neighborhood markets, but if you are in Paris during Christmas, a stroll through one or two Paris Christmas Markets is bound to leave you feeling merry!